An API to scrape American court websites for metadata.

 # -- Install the dependencies # On Ubuntu/Debian Linux: sudo apt-get install libxml2-dev libxslt-dev libyaml-dev # On macOS with Homebrew <https://brew.sh>: brew install libyaml # -- Install PhantomJS # On Ubuntu/Debian Linux wget https://bitbucket.org/ariya/phantomjs/downloads/phantomjs-1.9.7-linux-x86_64.tar.bz2 tar -x -f phantomjs-1.9.7-linux-x86_64.tar.bz2 sudo mkdir -p /usr/local/phantomjs sudo mv phantomjs-1.9.7-linux-x86_64/bin/phantomjs /usr/local/phantomjs rm -r phantomjs-1.9.7* # Cleanup # On macOS with Homebrew: brew install phantomjs # Finally, install the code. pip install juriscraper # create a directory for logs (this can be skipped, and no logs will be created) sudo mkdir -p /var/log/juriscraper

 We also generally use Intellij with PyCharm installed.
 These are useful because they allow syntax highlighting, code inspection, and PyLint integration.
-A license for Intellij is available for interested and proven contributors.
+Not using these tools typically results in worse code, so we strongly recommend them.

 For scrapers to be merged: